Wu Sangui: Suppressing the rebellion in Sichuan

-At the beginning of 1648, the Qing imperial court ordered Wu to move his family west and garrison Hanzhong as Pingxi Wang with Chief General (Du Tong) of the Eight Banners Moergen and Li Weihan.
-In less than one year, Wu suppressed the rebellion in most regions of Shanxi and reversed the situation in the northwest.
-After that, Wu, charging at the head of his troops in every battle, proved his loyalty to the Qing dynasty.
-After four years of struggle, peace came to Shaanxi province.
-Wu was praised for his contribution by the Qing imperial court, and his status rose.
+At the beginning of 1648, the Qing court ordered Wu to move his family west and garrison Hanzhong with Chief General (Du Tong) of the Eight Banners Moergen and Li Weihan.
+In less than a year, Wu suppressed the rebellion in most regions of Shaanxi and reversed the situation in the northwest.
+After four years of struggle, Wu brought peace to Shaanxi and his political star rose in the Qing court.

 In 1652, the rebel Daxi army became the main force rebelling against the Qing.
-The situation was made difficult by the deaths of the Qing generals Kong Youde and Ni Kan, when the rebels Li Dingguo and Liu Wenxiu's troops marched into Sichuan.
-The Qing imperial court then summoned Wu to suppress the Daxi army in Sichuan.
-However, Wu Sangui was being closely watched by general Li Guohan, a trusted advisor to the imperial court.
-Wu wasn't able to free himself from surveillance until a few years later, when Li Guohan died.
+The situation was made difficult by the deaths of the Qing generals Kong Youde and Ni Kan, when the rebels Li Dingguo and Liu Wenxiu's troops marched into Sichuan province.
+The Qing court then summoned Wu to suppress the Daxi army in Sichuan.
+However, Wu was being closely watched by general Li Guohan, a trusted advisor to the imperial court.
+Wu wasn't able to free himself from surveillance until a few years later, when Li died.
 Hence, Wu enhanced his military strength rapidly by gaining a large number of enemy surrenders.